A little later than expected but here’s the third installment of the Voice Search Babble.

-I didn’t expect to learn anything from the course (I didn’t as it was pretty basic) but was more interested if it would be a good tool to point people towards who are just starting out in SEO or are in-house contacts who want to learn a little more about search.
+I didn’t expect to learn anything from the course (I didn’t as it was pretty basic) but was more interested if it would be a good tool to point people towards who are just starting out in SEO or are in-house contacts who want to learn a little more about search, while also using online services for this, which anyone can learn more here.
 I often point people to the beginner’s guide to SEO on SEOMoz or the SEO guide on Google Webmasters Central, so could the Power Searching with Google Course be a useful teaching aid?
 Class 1 started today here’s a little review.

 The class started with 10 questions on general Google searching to gauge the knowledge of you as a Google user.
 Some questions included.

 At the end you hit submit, but you don’t get a score.